 The xsl:stylesheet elements encountered during processing of a stylesheet that contains xsl:import elements are treated as forming an import tree.
 In the import tree, each xsl:stylesheet element has one import child for each xsl:import element that it contains.
 Any xsl:include elements are resolved before constructing the import tree.
-An xsl:stylesheet element in the import tree is defined to have lower import precedence than another xsl:stylesheet element in the import tree if it would be visited before that xsl:stylesheet element in a post-order traversal of the import tree in which an xsl:stylesheet element is visited after its import children).
+An xsl:stylesheet element in the import tree is defined to have lower import precedence than another xsl:stylesheet element in the import tree if it would be visited before that xsl:stylesheet element in a post-order traversal of the import tree (i.e. a traversal of the import tree in which an xsl:stylesheet element is visited after its import children).
 Each definition and template rule has import precedence determined by the xsl:stylesheet element that contains it.